-- The Dream can include Dream applicant, one other adult as a caregiver, as well as children under 18 that live in the applicant’s home.
+- The Dream will be for the Dream applicant, one other adult as a caregiver, as well as your children under 18 that live in your home.

 - An additional caregiver will be accommodated at the doctor’s request for medical reasons only.